Blog - The Visible Authority

 A consultancy of 20-25 people will never be able to compete against the industry giants on the variety of services it offers.
 Or even medium-sized firms of 100-200 people.
 That’s a losing battle from the start.

-There are many more reasons why boutique consultancies can’t adequately compete in the market when they offer too much to too many.
+There are many reasons why boutique consultancies struggle to compete effectively in the market when they try to do too much for too many.

-I want these consultancies to understand that they don’t have to.
-The weapon that gives them superpowers is not in the number of services they offer but in how knowledgeable and impactful they are in just one.
+I want these consultancies to realise that they don’t need to.
+Their greatest strength isn't in the number of services they offer, but in how knowledgeable and impactful they are with just one.

-It’s been over a year since I was brought on board to audit the consultancy in this case study and advise them on the best course of action.
-I’m sad that this boutique consultancy is in serious trouble as I am writing this article.
+It has been nearly three years since I was engaged to audit the consultancy in this case study and advise them on the best course of action.
+I am saddened to learn that this boutique consultancy is in serious trouble as I write this article.

-They have lost several of the service-offering leaders due to low morale.
-Four out of five service offerings are heavily underperforming.
+They have lost several service-offering leaders due to low morale.
+Four out of five service offerings are severely underperforming.

-Unfortunately, I could not convince the consultancy owners to abandon their diversification plans and instead, laser focus on a single service offering, developing it into a high-profit offering that commands strong market recognition before looking into adding adjacent services.
+Unfortunately, I was unable to persuade the consultancy owners to abandon their diversification plans and instead concentrate solely on developing a single service offering into a high-profit product that garners strong market recognition before contemplating adding related services.

 Is it too late?
-It might be.
-But not necessarily.
-That’s why I urge boutique consultancies to rethink their business models and stop their endless chase of variety in work and clients.
-Specificity and focus – that’s what allows small consultancies to achieve extraordinary levels of success.
+It might be, but not necessarily.
+That’s why I urge boutique consultancies to reconsider their business models and stop their endless pursuit of variety in work and clients.
+Specificity and focus – that’s what enables small consultancies to attain extraordinary levels of success.

 Interested in receiving all my learnings to build a better consultancy?